allingeek/docker-freegeoip/README.md

 A Dockerfile for downloading and deploying the most recent version of https://github.com/fiorix/freegeoip.
 No quota restrictions enabled.
 License applies to the Dockerfile alone and should not translate to any software downloaded or executed during use.

-##Installation
+##Installation from Index
 Deploying freegeoip is a breeze with Docker, our only direct and on-box dependency.
 If you haven't already go get started at https://www.docker.io/gettingstarted/#h_installation.
+Docker is a social deployment platform.
+By default it is connected to the central Docker index.
+This container is available through the Docker index under the tag, "allingeek/docker-freegeoip."
+To deploy this image, you need only tell docker to run it (replace <BARE-HOST-PORT> with the actual TCP port number you want to run the service on):

+	sudo docker run -d -p <BARE-HOST-PORT>:8080 allingeek/docker-freegeoip

+##Installation the Long Way
 Once Docker is installed on your host machine, clone this repo locally and build the docker image:

 	git clone git@github.com:allingeek/docker-freegeoip.git